poktat/Language-Generation/_posts/2024-07-24-blog-post-I.md

 As we know that the most popular way of langauge generation nowadays is by using the LLMs.
 In this way, people actually developed a stochastics model under the neural network.
 With an increasing witness of the actual strings from the adversary, the accurency of string predication increases as well.
 We need to emphasize that the generation needs to product distinct strings.
 ## The Gold-Angluin model: An negative intuition
-Sometimes in the theorical exploration,  we can transfer the defination "language" to a more simple way of operation, a set of potential strings.
+Sometimes in the theorical exploration,  we can transfer the defination "language" to a more simple way of operation.
+We will formalize the definition of a language more precisely below, but for now we can think of a language as simply any set of strings over a fixed alphabet; for example, the strings of the language could be the set of all grammatical sentences (or all well-formed expressions) according to a given grammar.
 This is as well the motivation of Gold - Angluin model.
 **Identification:** if there is a after $𝑡^∗$, such that $𝑡^∗$, the guess of $𝐾=𝐿_𝑖$is correct.